Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 [Thompson's Lane, Cambridge, CB5 8AQ](https://maps.app.goo.gl/YY3fvEteN4ruwCtw9)

 Check in from 16.00 on the day of arrival at the Porters’ Lodge and check out by 10.00 on the day of departure.

+There is no catering on this site.
+Breakfast will be served at Trinity Hall's central site on Trinity Lane from 7.45

-Duty Porter telephone extension: 62824.
+The Wyng Gardens Duty Porter telephone extension is 62824.
 If the Porter’s desk is not manned, then call the Central Site Porter’s Lodge on 01223 332500.

 There is no smoking allowed inside or outside at Wyng Gardens.